 I love products that are practical, functional, and beautiful.
 Both of these machines meet those standards.
-So, there’s no doubt about it – Keurig makes a really attractive, modern-looking machine.
+So, there’s no doubt about it – Keurig makes a lovely, modern-looking machine.

 The K250 comes available in the following colors: black, red, turquoise, violet, and white.
 Those bright colors give the machine a kind of “fun” art-deco quality.
-The 55 looks good in the available colors as well in those brighter colors; blue, white, and rhubarb.
+But, of course, the 55 looks good in the available colors and those brighter colors; blue, white, and rhubarb.
 But it also looks great in low-key traditional black.

-They are about the same size, but to look at the pictures, you wouldn’t realize it.
+They are about the same size, but you wouldn’t realize it to look at the pictures.
 The k250 has a sleeker presence than the k55.

 You may want a Keurig because it is convenient, trendy, and just a really cool addition to your kitchen.
 Whatever your reason, you should be happy with your choice.
 There are several differences in performance that will probably sway you in one direction or the other.

 Both machines are compatible with the k-cup pods.
-K-cups are able to produce a cup of coffee up to 10 ounces.
-The k250 has a few more options though – K-Mug pods or K-Carafe pods.
+K-cups can produce a cup of coffee up to 10 ounces.
+The k250 has a few more options, though – K-Mug pods or K-Carafe pods.
 This additional compatibility gives the option to make coffee for the whole family.

 Using Your Own Coffee

-For either machine, you can purchase a k-cup filter and use it for your own coffee grounds instead of the premade pods.
+You can purchase a k-cup filter for either machine and use it for your own coffee grounds instead of the premade pods.
 This is a feature that many customers love.

-Note: when you prepare a k-cup and select the 10-ounce cup, the coffee will be weaker than if you were to choose the 6-ounce version.
-More water plus the same amount of coffee grounds equals a weaker cup of Joe.
+Note: when you prepare a k-cup and select the 10-ounce cup, the coffee will be weaker than if you chose the 6-ounce version.
+This is because more water plus the same amount of coffee grounds equals a weaker cup of Joe.

-The k250 has a 40 ounce reservoir compared to 48 ounces for the k55.
+The k250 has a 40-ounce reservoir compared to 48 ounces for the k55.
 This difference in capacity doesn’t seem like a big deal to me.
-You can simply refill the reservoir if you run out.
-It’s a 25% difference and it means the difference between an additional serving or not.
+You can refill the reservoir if you run out.
+However, it’s a 25% difference, which means the difference between an additional serving or not.

 There is a huge difference between the controls on these machines.
 The k55 has buttons with icons that indicate the serving size.
-There is a power button and a button that you press to select the other options like auto-off.
+In addition, there is a power button and a button that you press to select the other options like auto-off.

 On the other hand, the k55 has a black and white touch screen that you use to choose your preferences.
-In the modern world, digital beats analog by a country mile, so for most this will be seen as a bonus.
+In the modern world, digital beats analog by a country mile, so this will be seen as a bonus for most.

 Brew Strength Control

-I’ve researched a lot of different coffee makers and I can tell you that brew strength control is a feature that lots of customers appreciate.
-This feature is only on the k250.
+I’ve researched many different coffee makers, and I can tell you that brew-strength control is a feature that many customers appreciate.
+But, unfortunately, this feature is only on the k250.

-For some this may not be an issue at all because you can always go with stronger coffee grounds instead of just relying on the settings on the machine.
-There are some really strong coffees out there like death wish coffee.
+For some, this may not be an issue at all because you can always go with stronger coffee grounds instead of just relying on the settings on the machine.
+Also, there are some strong coffees out there, like death wish coffee.